dra2020/rdapy/docs/partisan.md

 In the functions below:

-* Vf - generally statewide two-party vote share, but sometimes the two-party vote share for a district
+* Vf - is generally the statewide two-party vote share, but sometimes it's the two-party vote share for one district
-* Sf - statewide two-party seat share
+* Sf - is the two-party seat share
-* N - number of districts
+* N - the number of districts
-* Vf_array - array of two-party vote shares by district
+* Vf_array - is a list of two-party vote shares by district

 ```python
 def calc_best_seats(N: int, Vf: float) -> int: